-Prepare the crust: Dice the butter, then place it in the freezer while you prepare the other ingredients.
+To prepare the crust, dice the butter, then place it in the freezer while you prepare the other ingredients.
 In the bowl of a food processor fitted with a steel blade (or a medium mixing bowl), place the all purpose flour, whole wheat flour, sugar, and salt, then pulse a few times to combine.
 (If not using a food processor, stir the ingredients together in a medium bowl).
 Add the butter pieces, then pulse just until the dough resembles a cobblestone street.
-Some pieces will be the size of peas, others oatflakes.
-(Without a food process, work the butter into the dry ingredients with a fork or pastry blender.)
+Some pieces will be the size of peas.
+(Without a food processor work the butter into the dry ingredients with a fork or pastry blender.)

-Prepare the pie: Place a rack in the center of the oven and preheat the oven to 350 degrees F. Remove the dough from the refrigerator and allow it to warm at room temperature until it becomes flexible enough to roll, 15 to 30 minutes.
+Once the dough is properly chilled, place a rack in the center of the oven and preheat the oven to 350 degrees F. Remove the pie dough from the refrigerator and allow it to warm at room temperature until it becomes flexible enough to roll, 15 to 30 minutes.
 On a lightly floured work surface, roll the dough into a 12-inch circle.
 Transfer the dough to a regular (not deep-dish) 9" pie pan that's at least 1 ¼ inches deep.
 Trim and crimp the edges, then place the crust in the freezer to chill, while you prepare the filling.

 In a food processor (mini is easier), grind together the espresso powder, cornmeal, and chocolate.
 Gently stir it into the batter, then pour the batter into the prepared crust.

 Bake the pie for 45 minutes, adding a crust shield after 20 minutes (if you do not have a reusable crust shield, carefully fit the edges with pieces of tin foil).
 The middle will look very soft.
 The pie is done baking when the internal temperature has reached 165 degrees F. Remove the pie from the oven, cool to room temperature, then cover and refrigerate overnight before serving.